By Don Koenig

 3 And every spirit that confesseth not that Jesus Christ is come in the flesh is not of God: and this is that spirit of antichrist, whereof ye have heard that it should come; and even now already is it in the world.

-So when pastors/teachers quote the passage that says that even devils believe, be honest and say it is talking about the belief that there is only "one God" and don't use this passage as some kind of proof that it takes more than belief in Jesus Christ to be saved.
+So when pastors/teachers quote the passage that says that even devils believe, they should be honest and say it is talking about the belief that there is only "one God".
+They should not use this passage as some kind of proof that it takes more than belief in Jesus Christ to be saved.
 Scores of Bible passages make it clear that salvation comes by belief in Jesus Christ.
 The Bible does not contradict itself.

 James tells us it is not enough to just know there is a God.
 He in effect says, you believe in one God, that is great, so do devils, but believing in one God is not what is required.
 You must believe in the Savior He sent for forgiveness of sins.
 You must believe God.
 James implies that true believers will show their faith by not just believing there is one God but by living through the power of the Holy Spirit to do His works.
 The apostle John tells us God's commandment is that we should first believe on the name of God's Son, Jesus Christ (1 Jo 3:23).
 For only by believing in Jesus will the laws be written in our hearts so we can obey God's commandments.